History of the Russian Navy: Soviet Navy in the pre-war years (1937–1941)

 On December 30, 1937, the Navy of the Red Army was singled out into a separate service of the armed forces – the USSR Navy.
 On January 1, 1938, the surface composition of the Soviet Navy was small – 3 battleships, 3 cruisers, 1 leader and 17 destroyers.
 But the submarine fleet was a formidable force: 10 large submarines, 10 submarine minelayers, 78 medium submarines and 52 small submarines.
+However, on the whole the modernity of the fleet was limited.
+In 1940 only one cruiser (Molotov) was radar-equipped and hydroacoustic submarine detection equipment was only deployed on the first Soviet ships in that year.